George Moala: International career

 In 2010, Moala represented Tonga in the IRB Junior World Championship.

 By July 2015, Moala impressed All Blacks selectors' with an impressive Super Rugby campaign and debuted for New Zealand as wing, in a historic one-off test match in Apia, Samoa.
 He scored New Zealand's only try in the match that ended 25–16.
 Despite a strong All Blacks debut and consistent performance's in the ITM Cup, Moala was not included in the 31-man squad for Rugby World Cup 2015.

 Moala made his All Blacks debut on the wing against Samoa on 8 July 2015, scoring his maiden try.

 Moala, who wasn't even part of the initial squad to face Wales, started at centre in the 3rd test against Wales in Dunedin on 25 June 2016.
 He starred in the midfield during the 46–6 victory, making several line breaks and scoring a try in the 34th minute diving over from close range after a wheeled scrum.
 He subsequently suffered an elbow injury during the game, ruling him out for the Auckland Blues for up to four weeks.

+Personal life

 Assault

 Moala was found guilty of injuring with intent after a bar fight in 2012.
 Prosecutor Josh Shaw said at the trial of Moala and his brother Siua for assault at a Karangahape Road, Auckland nightclub in December 2012, that Moala's victim was described as being "on the ground with blood pouring away as blows continued to come."
 George Moala had continued to attack Mr Matoka even after bar security tried to lead the victim to safety.
 He was discharged without conviction and ordered to pay $2500 reparation to the victim.